the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse-packages.md

 When you install Python, the `print` function is already included as part of a package called `bltinmodule.c` - 2,843 lines of code written to define some core functionalities of the Python language....written in the C programming language!
 You can see the source code for yourself at the [Python Github Repository](https://github.com/python/cpython/blob/3.8/Python/bltinmodule.c#L1821).
-You might be asking "why is a Python library written in C?".
+You might be asking "why is a Python library written in C?"
 The answer is that compiled C code runs extremely fast compared to higher level code such as Python code, and this gives you another insight into good practices employed when writing sharing code (via a package) to other users - try and optimize your code so that it runs efficiently.
 Many other languages will also write packages that aren't written using the language itself, instead written in languages such as C or Fortran.

 # Where / how can I get packages?
 Programming languages can offer a Central Resource to download and install packages, such as [cran](https://cran.r-project.org/), [PyPi](https://pypi.org/) and [npm](https://www.npmjs.com/).
-The following table shows a list og popular languages and how many packages they contain (taken from https://github.com/breck7/pldb).
+The following table shows a list of popular languages and how many packages they contain (taken from https://github.com/breck7/pldb).

 ```{table} Central Resource for Packages Table
 :name: central-resources